Common Information

 The core difference between the two lies in how to obtain the aimrt::CoreRef

 handle and distinguish AimRT runtime phases.
-For the advantages, disadvantages, and applicable scenarios of each, please refer to the explanations in the Basic Concepts in AimRT documentation.
+For their advantages, disadvantages, and applicable scenarios, please refer to the explanations in the Basic Concepts in AimRT documentation.

 For detailed information about these two deployment runtime interfaces, please refer to the Runtime Interface documentation.

-In the C++ interface layer, most handles are reference types with the following characteristics:
+In the CPP interface layer, most handles are reference types with the following characteristics:

 Type names generally end with